Note 1. Downloadable forms for buyers, sellers, realtors, and shareholders are on-line. Click Documents for info.

 INTERACTIVE ICON.
 The foliage that surrounds CRTE is handled by the all volunteer CRTE Grounds Committee.
 Click on the above photo for an enlarged view.

 Welcome to Our Building.
-Coral Ridge Towers East is a co-operative apartment residence for senior citizens aged 55 and older.
+Coral Ridge Towers East is a co-operative apartment residence for adults aged 55 and older.
 CRTE is located at 3300 NE 36th Street, Fort Lauderdale, Florida 33308.
 Both the Atlantic Ocean and the Intracoastal Waterway are a short walk from Coral Ridge Towers East.
 There are 338 apartments in Coral Ridge Towers East.
 We are one of four similar apartment buildings in the Coral Ridge Towers complex with an overall total of more than 1300 apartments.

 INTERACTIVE ICON.
-Coral Ridge Towers East is an apartment residence for seniors aged 55 or older.
+Coral Ridge Towers East is an apartment residence for adults aged 55 or older.
 This view shows those apartments facing southeast towards the Atlantic Ocean.
 Click on the above photo for an enlarged view.

 Location.
 We are located about 1/4 mile north of the intersection of Florida's S/R A1A (State Road) and Oakland Park Boulevard.
 A1A is the scenic roadway paralleling many of Florida's east coast beaches.
 We are a few hundred feet from the Atlantic Ocean and also a few hundred feet from the Intracoastal Waterway.
 Several banks are across the street from CRTE as well as a supermarket, a large pharmacy chain, medical and dental offices, a branch library, restaurants, fast food chains and other neighborhood-specific stores and shops.
 Broward County transit buses stop a few feet from the main entrance to CRTE.